dtankdempsey2/Providra/docs/README.md

 For a stable Syncler release such as `2.0.1.3.2 (v24421302)`, use **unconfigured debrid Stremio addons**.
 This means leaving your debrid API key blank so the addons return only magnet-style results instead of debrid-resolved direct streams.

 When you enter your debrid API key inside a Stremio addon, the configured addon will often return direct hosting links instead of magnet links.
 Many addon services return the playable file through an HTTP `302` redirect.
-During testing, the stable Syncler player did not follow these redirects and displayed:
+During testing, the current stable version of Syncler did not follow these redirects and displayed:

 ```text
 Source error — Response code: 302
 ```

-When using Syncler Stable, leave the debrid settings inside the Stremio addon unconfigured so it returns only magnet-style results.
+If you are using Syncler Stable, leave the debrid settings in the Stremio addon unconfigured so that it returns magnet-style results only.
+Add your debrid service credentials in Syncler instead.

-### Syncler Beta or higher
+### Syncler Beta or Higher (Recommended)

 For `Syncler beta 2.1.1.7 (v302010107)` or higher, direct streams have worked correctly during testing.
-These versions appear to follow the redirects commonly used by configured Stremio addons.
+These versions appear to follow the redirects commonly used by Stremio addons when a debrid service is configured.

 With Syncler beta versions, you can enter your debrid API key inside a Stremio addon.
 The configured addon may return magnet links, direct debrid links, direct hosting links, or a mixture of source types.

 ---

-## Addons and plugins
+## Addons and Plugins

 Providra supports Stremio addons, Nuvio plugins, or both.